 1. Do I really want to be in the amusement industry?

 This is the first question to ask because it’s not always rainbows and unicorns.
 There’s dealing with teenagers, unpleasant customers, and working nights and weekends.
 We’ve heard a story about a franchisee who thought she wanted to get into the business.
 It wasn’t until the first day of opening when she realized it wasn’t something she wanted to do.

-There are many owners who show up to work 7 days a week because they want to—not because they have to.
+Many owners show up to work 7 days a week because they want to—not because they have to.
 You really have a chance to create lasting memories for families and add a valuable resource to your local community.

-The trade-off of getting into the industry with minimal experience and risk may come with strings attached, but for many franchisees who are experiencing tremendous success, it’s a pretty sweet deal.
+The trade-off of getting into the industry with minimal experience and risk may come with strings attached.
+Still, for many franchisees who are experiencing tremendous success, it’s a pretty sweet deal.

 Are you ready to get started your laser tag franchise?